throrin19/Android-Validator/README.md

 +   **AlnumValidator** : Ensure that the feld has Alnum characters.
 +   **HexValidator** : Ensure that the field has Hex characters.
 +   **RegExpPattern** : Ensure that the field does match setted Pattern.
++   **PhoneValidator* : Ensure that the field is a valid phone number.
 +   **Custom Validator** : You can create your own Validator.
 To do this, you can just create class extends AbstractValidator :

 ``` java